-Business records are a key element of the enterprise’s institutional memory and supports governance, risk management, and regulatory compliance involved with managing the evidence of the business activities and mitigation of business risk.
-Business records are maintained and preserved with formal retention schedules set by organizational policies in compliance with Federal and/or State.
+Business records are a crucial element of the enterprise’s institutional memory and support governance, risk management, and regulatory compliance involved with managing the evidence of the business activities and mitigation of business risk.
+Business records are maintained and preserved with regular retention schedules set by organizational policies in compliance with Federal and State.

 RIM and ISO 15489

-ISO 15489-1: 2001 defines records management as the field of management responsible for the efficient and systematic control of the creation, receipt, maintenance, use and disposition of records, including the processes for capturing and maintaining evidence of and information about business activities and transactions in the form of records.
+ISO 15489-1: 2001 defines records management as the field of management responsible for the efficient and systematic control of the creation, receipt, maintenance, use, and disposition of records, including the processes for capturing and maintaining evidence of and information about business activities and transactions in the form of documents.

 Difference: Information, Documents, & Records

 Within our daily work, we all create, receive, and use documents.
 We send and receive emails, draft memos, or write reports.
 We need those documents for a few minutes, hours, or months, to help us to work consistently and productively and to keep track of progress in projects and activities.
-Documents become records when we use them to inform our colleagues and ourselves of what has been accomplished or in progress or decided, or when they provide examples of or background to previous work or evidence of supporting actions or decisions.
-When a document provides evidence, we “declare” it to be a record and store the record in an official RIM system.
+Documents become records when we use them to inform our colleagues and ourselves of accomplishments or in advance or decided, or when they provide examples of or background to previous work or evidence of supporting actions or decisions.
+When a document includes evidence, we “declare” it to be a record and store the history in an official RIM system.

 RIM Business Practices